 Take it from me, if the training is not going well you will get stressed and cross.
 Then you will have more luck training your bath mat.
 Since dog trainers have more experience with dogs, it may be much easier for them to train yours.

 Positive reinforcement is the best way to train your dog.
-You should congratulate your dog when it displays a good behaviour, for instance by giving it a treat or petting it.
+You should congratulate your dog when it displays good behaviour, for instance by giving it a treat or petting it.
 Talk to your dog in a soft voice and make sure you praise it every time the good behaviour is displayed.

-If you are getting a dog for the first time, you may not realise how much you have to consider your dogs health and grooming.
+If you are getting a dog for the first time, you may not realise how much you have to consider your dogs’ health and grooming.

 You Need to Groom Your New Dog

 Groom for about five minutes and then stop and move on to another activity.
-Eventually, start adding on two or three minutes to your total grooming time until your pet is able to handle a full session.
+Eventually, start adding two or three minutes to your total grooming time until your pet is able to handle a full session.

-Dog Breed Specific Health or Weight Problems
+Dog Breed-Specific Health or Weight Problems

 Some dogs are more likely to suffer from health problems and so you should know what to look out for in your dog.
 Take the time to read up on your breed so that you don’t get any surprises down the road.
-You should inquire with your vet about how you can take care of your dog the right way.
+You should inquire with your vet about how you can care for your dog the right way.